studenttak/modules/0304/mdModule.md

 # A quick digression to stack

 A "stack" is a data structure that enforces the LIFO (last-in-first-out) order.
 In the abstract sense, a stack starts empty, let's denote that with `[]`.
-If there are items in the stack, the leftmost item is the "top" of the stack.
+If there are items in the stack, **the leftmost item is the "top" of the stack**.

 A "push" operation adds an item to a stack from the "top" of the stack.
 The following illustrates what happens to a stack after 3 pushes: